navikt/bidrag-git/release-prepare-for-mvn/README.md

 with maven and runs on an environment which support bash-scripts.

 No inputs are required but all  the action will outputs will be written to the filesystem where the build is executing.

-The following files will be produces:
-- .release-version,
+The following files will be produced (if named in environment variable):
-- .semantic-release-version,
+- RELEASE_VERSION_FILE, for instance `.release-version`
-- .new-snapshot-version
+- NEW_SNAPSHOT_VERSION_FILE, for instance, `.new-snapshot-version`

-- .commit-sha.
+This action will also give the release-version as output if needed, see `action.yml`